starcitizen-lug/knowledge-base/wiki/Home.md

 #### Game Updates

-> (Oct 24, 2023) **Installer Error Code 256**
-> - Inspect install log for failed winetricks downloads or sha256 mismatch and note the URL of the files being downloaded and its destination in winetricks' cache
-> - Download each file manually to its destination in winetricks' cache
-> - Use winetricks to ensure that the prefix is set to Win10 mode
-> - Proceed with lug-helper installer

 > (Jan 27, 2023) **Fresh installs fail to create needed directories**
 > - This has been resolved in the latest version of our [Helper](https://github.com/starcitizen-lug/lug-helper/releases) for new installs.
 > - For existing or manual installs, run the following command to create the necessary directory structure for both the LIVE and PTU environments.
 Adjust the wine prefix path if installing to a non-default location: